 Simply missing a test does not entitle the student to take a make-up exam.
 You will receive a zero (0) if you are absent for an exam.
 Students will be granted the privilege of taking a make-up test in cases of serious illness, death in the family, or other serious obstacles, only when appropriate documentation is submitted and approved by the department.
-Also, you should notify me by personal contact or email as soon as possible (preferably before the exam) in order to qualify for a make-up exam.
+Also, you should notify me by email as soon as possible (preferably before the exam) in order to qualify for a make-up exam.
 If you know you will need to be absent on an exam day, you must notify me 1 week before the scheduled exam.
 This will be strictly enforced.
 Students are only permitted to make-up an exam once; therefore, if you are allowed a make-up exam and don't show, you will not be allowed another one.
-All make-up exams must be taken on Friday, December 1st from 3:00-5:00pm.
+All make-up exams must be taken on Thursday, May 3.